mia-platform/documentation/docs/development_suite/api-console/api-design/jobs-cronjob.md

  ![cronjob-delete](img/cronjobs-delete.png)

 :::warning
-By eliminating a CronJob on Console, you are deleting the image on the Console, but not the Pods on Kubernetes and the configuration on Git provider.
-This implies that, if you delete the Pods on Kubernetes, but not the Git configuration, you will find again your CronJob at the next deploy.
+If:
+- you are deleting a Cronjob using the `autocreate` feature and
+- you use  mlp, the Mia-Platform official command line deployment tool, to deploy it You also need delete the existing Pods on Kubernetes.
 :::